sakibhasan-24/course-booking/README.md

 - if some one try to add more than 20 credit hours a message will show
 - no course delete or remove options(work on letter)
 - fully responsive

+# State Management

+- if i clicked a button then i can grave the button easily inside Course Component.i have get data and others.But problem is that this data come from Courses Component.So i need to use state Lifting.it means i need to doing my functionality inside Courses Component and send it as props in Course Component

+- use Four State For holding data remaining time,setEnrolled Course,total credit Hour.

+* for loading data using useEffect.Use dependency for ensure only render one